Are title loans included in bankruptcy?

 Tell your lawyer about your title loan upfront

-When pursuing bankruptcy with the assistance of an attorney, it’s important that you are transparent about all of your assets, as well as all of your outstanding debts and liabilities, including your title loan.
+When pursuing bankruptcy with the assistance of an attorney, it’s important to be transparent about all of your assets, as well as all of your outstanding debts and liabilities, including your title loan.
 Not revealing your title loan will only cause more challenges.

 “When you file bankruptcy, you state — subject to the criminal penalty of perjury — that you have listed every asset, including the car, and every debt, including the title loan,” says Rosenblum.
 “Also, a lawyer can’t fix a problem if they don’t know it exists.”